The NRPDTP Team

 Jonathan is a Senior Group Leader at The Sainsbury Laboratory.
 His group uses molecular and genetic approaches to study disease resistance in plants.
 He has made numerous and sustained contributions to the science of plant pathology.
 His group was among the first to isolate and characterize a plant disease resistance gene and he was the first to demonstrate that resistance induced in plants towards pathogens is based on specific classes of innate immune receptors.

-Professor Nathalie Juge, Group Leader – Quadram Institute Bioscience
+Professor Nathalie Juge, Deputy Chief Scientific Officer and Group Leader – Quadram Institute Bioscience

-Nathalie is a Research Leader at the Quadram Institute Bioscience, Deputy Leader of the Institute Strategic Programme on Gut Microbe & Health, and Honorary Professor at the University of East Anglia (School of Biology).
+Nathalie is a Group Leader at the Quadram Institute and Honorary Professor at the University of East Anglia (School of Biology).
+She has been deputy leader of two Institute Strategic Programme and is currently the Institute Deputy Chief Scientific Officer and an elected Fellow of Royal Society of Biology since 2020.
 She has over 25 years expertise in molecular studies of carbohydrate-protein recognition in relation to gut biology & microbiology and food biotechnology.
 Since 2007, she leads a Research Group focusing on the glycobiology of host-microbe interactions, particularly between gut commensal bacteria and mucin glycans, and their role in human health and disease.
 Her Group has made significant advances in the mechanisms underlying the adaptation of gut bacteria to mucus.

 Professor Andrea Munsterberg, Professor of Developmental Biology – UEA